Unique Considerations

 Local Regulations

-- Building Codes for [Your Location]: Ensure compliance with local building codes regarding vacant properties to avoid fines and legal issues.
+- Property Maintenance Codes for [Your Location]: Ensure compliance with local codes regarding the upkeep of vacant properties.